FabrizioPreti/OfferService/README.md

 ### Automatic Offer Expiration to update expired offers
 The automatic offers expiration is managed at the application start, when the http get methods are called for the first time.
-Also I have implemented  an automatic update to set as expired all the offers that are meant to be  on the db.(actually it's set every 6 minutes).
+Also I have implemented  an automatic update to set as expired all the offers that are meant to be on the db. (actually it's set every 6 minutes).
-Actually the cron that should be implemented in a real situation, for simplicity is commented.(supposed to start every day at 12:30 pm)
+Actually the cron that should be implemented in a real situation, for simplicity is commented. (supposed to start every day at 12:30 pm)

 ### Automatic discount product price associeted with currency
 The price of the product is managed by calculating the discount percentage of the associated offer and in relation to its reference currency.
-The final calculation is visible in the product discounted price
+The final calculation is visible in the product discounted price.

 ### Automatic Currency update of exchange rates scheduled task
 Through the Currency Service an external Rest service is called at the following url "https://api.exchangeratesapi.io/latest?base=GBP", which returns the exchange values of a series of currencies updated  based on the reference currency, which in the Offer Service is GBP.
 Once the data is received, it is manipulated to return the discounted prices based on the currency of each product.